pombredanne/django-th-pocket/README.rst

 To be able to use Pocket :

-* you will need to grad the pocket consumer key `by creating a new application at <http://getpocket.com/developer/apps/>`_ with the rights access as below
+* you will need to grad the pocket consumer key `by creating a new application <http://getpocket.com/developer/apps/>`_ with the rights access as below

 .. image:: http://foxmask.info/public/trigger_happy/pocket_account_settings.png